crucial-rushil/chromExtension/README.md

 # House Reviewer 🏠 (Chrome Extension for Realtor.com)
-House Reviewer is a way to rate houses listed for sale on realtor.com.
-People can let others know how a property is and any concerns they have.
-All reviews are screened for profanity and inappropiate slurs by a content moderation machine learning model.
+House Reviewer is a platform for rating and reviewing properties listed for sale on Realtor.com.
+It enables users to share their insights and raise concerns about homes, helping others make informed decisions.
+All reviews are screened for inappropriate content, including profanity and slurs, using an advanced content moderation machine learning model to ensure a respectful and constructive environment.

 Instructions for how to Run Locally: